google/osv-scanner/docs/experimental.md

 ### License violations

-To set an allowed license list and see the details of packages that do not conform, run the following:
+To set an allowed license list and see the details of packages that do not conform, use the `--experimental-license` flag:

 ```bash
 osv-scanner --experimental-license="comma separated list of allowed licenses" path/to/directory